sol/doctest/README.markdown

 stripped relative to the :}.

 Some peculiarities on the ghci side mean that whitespace at the very start is lost.
-This breaks the example `broken`, since the the x and y are aligned from ghci's perspective.
+This breaks the example `broken`, since the x and y aren't aligned from ghci's perspective.
 A workaround is to avoid leading space, or add a newline such that the indentation does not matter: